engrbatoolzehra/engrbatoolzehra/README.md

 An experienced Software developer with a demonstrated history of working in the Information technology and services industry.
 Skilled in Technical support, Software development & Mobile App development.

-- 👀 I’m looking for Fulltime and Part-time Jobs in all over Germany.
+- 👀 I’m looking for Fulltime and Part-time Jobs with On-Site, Remote and Hybrid working from all over Germany.

 - Skills: Languages => HTML, CSS, Javascript, Bootstrap
-- Frameworks => ReactJS, VueJs, Symfony
+- Frameworks => ReactJS, VueJs
 - Backend => PHP, Java
-- API Development
 - Agile Methodology
 - Databases => MySQL, SQL Server, MongoDB
-- CMS => Drupal, Typo3, Wordpress
+- CMS => Wordpress, Wix, Drupal, Typo3.
 - Business => PowerBi, Google Analytics, S.E.O

 👩  I have Degree in computer engineering with 2.2 Deutsche Notensystem.